-A Strategic Brand Naming Practice
+A Strategic Brand Creation Practice

-Our Brand Oneness™ approach uses co-creation to bring the organization together at the outset.
+Brand Oneness™ uses co-creation to bring the organization together at the outset.
+Not to present strategy.
+To define it.

 Align first.
 Or miss the mark.